 The shots switch between the woman with the hammer and the prisoners with increasing frequency.
 This creates tension and suspense, as the reader sees the inevitable conflict between her and the guards and Big Brother.
 The final text about the launch of the new Apple Macintosh frames the whole scene as an allusion to the novel 1984.

+Any multi-modal text that involves moving image is considered, by the IB, non-literary by definition.
+A TV series, collection of commercials, documentary or feature film is considered a non-literary body of work (BOW) by the IB.
+Multi-modal, moving image BOWs are popular for the Individual Oral.
 If you should decide to use a multi-modal text for your individual oral, your extract will include several (3-5) stills.
 For each still, include a caption that states what is voiced either through diegetic or non-diegetic sound during that section of film.
-A documentary, an episode from a series or a feature film can be considered a 'body of work'.